kcwinner/cdk-appsync-transformer-demo/blogpost/README.md

 ### Where Do We Go From Here?

-This would work much better as a CDK plugin or an npm package.
-Unfortunately the CDK plugin system currently only supports credential providers at the moment.
-I played around with writing it in as a plugin (it sort of works) but you would have to write the cfdoc to a file and read it from your app to bring in the resources.
+We believe this would work much better as a CDK plugin or an npm package.
+Unfortunately, the CDK plugin system currently only supports credential providers at the moment.
+I played around with writing it in as a plugin (it sort of works), but you would have to write the cfdoc to a file and read it from your app to bring in the resources.

 ## References